JonGrayson/WW3Simulator/README.md

 # WW3Simulator

 *Disclaimer*/
 L is to launch the projectiles, R is to reset them to original position.
 Target names are offset, game must be played in full screen to fix the issue.
-I have no idea why it did this, but it did.\ ¯\_(ツ)_/¯ \
+I have no idea why it did this, but it did. *Shrugs shoulders*

 *Fun Dialogue*\
 Professor: *plays and sees target names* "So did you order the attack on the Kangaroos and Emus?"\